her0e1c1/her0e1c1.github.io/src/components/Resume/resume.md

 ## Summary

 I have 3+ years professional experiences as software engineer.

-and I've also worked on frontend or others if needed.
+Mainly I have implemented backend code, but also worked on any others like frontend if needed.

 ## Experience